Hamble Walks - Hamble Common Circular

 The Strawberry Trail and the Solent Way both pass the common so you could pick up these trails to extend your walk.
 Head west and you can visit Royal Victoria Country Park.

 If you cross the river on the ferry you could visit Warsash and try the River Hamble Walk.
 This takes you from the mouth of the river to Lower Swanick.
 The alternative Warsash Walk heads in the opposite direction to visit Hook Lake and the nearby Titchfield Haven.
 This lovely nature reserve is one of the highlights of the area with an abundance of wildlife and views of the River Meon.
+In nearby Gosport and Lee on Solent there's also Alver Valley Country Park to visit.
+The 500 acre park has some nice trails along the River Alver, another wildlife rich nature reserve, a cafe and cycle paths.

 For more walking ideas in the area see the Hampshire Walks page.